kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 correctness of applications running on Kubernetes or that impact the administration of Kubernetes clusters, and which are being removed entirely.

-An exception to the above rule is **feature-gates**.
+An exception to the above rule is _feature gates_.
 Feature gates are key=value pairs that allow for users to enable/disable experimental features.

 Feature gates are intended to cover the development life cycle of a feature - they are not intended to be long-term APIs.
 As such, they are expected to be deprecated and removed after a feature becomes GA or is dropped.

-As a feature moves through the stages, the associated feature-gate will evolve.
-In general the life cycle is:
+As a feature moves through the stages, the associated feature gate evolves.
+The feature life cycle matched to its corresponding feature gate is:

-  * The feature is Alpha - its feature gate is disabled by default and can be enabled by the user.
+  * Alpha: the feature gate is disabled by default and can be enabled by the user.
-  * The feature is Beta - its gate becomes enabled by default and can be disabled by the user.
+  * Beta: the feature gate is enabled by default and can be disabled by the user.
-  * The feature is GA - its gate becomes a no-op and is deprecated.
+  * GA: the feature gate is deprecated (see ["Deprecation"](#deprecation)) and becomes non-operational.
-  * The feature is GA and a deprecation window is completed (see rule below) - its gate is removed and is no longer accepted.
+  * GA, deprecation window complete: the feature gate is removed and calls to it are no longer accepted.

+### Deprecation

+Features can be removed at any point in the life cycle prior to GA.
+When features are removed prior to GA, their associated feature gates are also deprecated.

-When an invocation tries to disable a no-op GA gate, the call will fail in order to avoid unsupported scenarios that might run silently.
+When an invocation tries to disable a non-operational feature gate, the call fails in order to avoid unsupported scenarios that might otherwise run silently.

-A feature might be EOL'ed at any point in the life cyle prior to GA.
-In that case, the associated feature-gate is deprecated.

-In some cases, the old behavior requires a considerable amount of time before it can be removed.
-In these cases the feature gate's behavior can be retained until the old behavior is removed, at which point the feature gate can be deprecated as stated above.
+In some cases, removing pre-GA features requires considerable time.
+Feature gates can remain operational until their associated feature is fully removed, at which point the feature gate itself can be deprecated.

-This is also true for deprecated feature-gates of GA features, hence the gate can still be accepted but should not have any effect and should not cause any errors.
-Features that are intended to be user-disabled should include mechanisms for that, which are themselves covered by the feature-gate.
+When removing a feature gate for a GA feature also requires considerable time, calls to feature gates may remain operational if the feature gate has no effect on the feature, and if the feature gate causes no errors.

+Features intended to be disabled by users should include a mechanism for disabling the feature in the associated feature gate.

-Feature gates are not versioned in the same way as the previously discussed components, therefore the rules for deprecation are as follows:
+Versioning for feature gates is different from the previously discussed components, therefore the rules for deprecation are as follows:

 **Rule #8: Feature gates must be deprecated when the corresponding feature they control transitions a lifecycle stage as follows.
-They must function for no less than:**
+Feature gates must function for no less than:**

-   * **Beta feature that becomes GA: 6 months or 2 releases (whichever is longer)**
+   * **Beta feature to GA: 6 months or 2 releases (whichever is longer)**
-   * **Beta feature that becomes EOL'ed: 3 months or 1 release (whichever is longer)**
+   * **Beta feature to EOL: 3 months or 1 release (whichever is longer)**
-   * **Alpha feature that becomes EOL'ed: 0 releases**
+   * **Alpha feature to EOL: 0 releases**

-**Rule #9: Deprecated feature gates must emit a warning when used.
-In addition, they have to be documented both in the release notes and the corresponding CLI help.
-The warnings as well as the documentation will mention if using the gate is a no-op when it corresponds.**
+**Rule #9: Deprecated feature gates must respond with a warning when used.
+When a feature gate is deprecated it must be documented in both in the release notes and the corresponding CLI help.
+Both warnings and documentation must indicate whether a feature gate is non-operational.**

 ## Exceptions